qemu/qemu/docs/system/arm/realview.rst

 Arm Realview boards (``realview-eb``, ``realview-eb-mpcore``, ``realview-pb-a8``, ``realview-pbx-a9``)
 ======================================================================================================

-Several variants of the ARM RealView baseboard are emulated, including the EB, PB-A8 and PBX-A9.
+Several variants of the Arm RealView baseboard are emulated, including the EB, PB-A8 and PBX-A9.
 Due to interactions with the bootloader, only certain Linux kernel configurations work out of the box on these boards.